-Donnie Boyce marked the onset of the 1990s, as the Maywood, Ill., product took CU and the Big Eight by storm.
-After four incredible seasons in Boulder, Boyce walked away as the then-all-time leading scorer (1,995 points) in school history and led the Buffs to an NIT bid at the end of his senior season, 1994-95.
-He became the first Buff (and second overall) to lead the team in scoring all four years.
-His 1,995 career points is now third overall.
+Donnie Boyce marked the onset of the 1990s, as the game.
+A seven-point, 25-rebound outing against Oklahoma Maywood, Ill., product took CU and the Big Eight by storm. was one highlight of that milestone season.
+That 1971 sea- After four incredible seasons in Boulder, Boyce walked son capped a highly successful college career for Meely, away as the then-all-time leading scorer (1,995 points) in school history and led the Buffs to an NIT bid at the end of The next Buff to make an impact was Wedman, a his senior season, 1994-95.
+He became the first Buff (and sharp-shooting forward from 1971-74.
+Wedman came to second overall) to lead the team in scoring all four years.

-Boyce, however, never enjoyed postseason play, as he suffered a broken leg that ended his collegiate career during CU's game with Oklahoma in the opening round of the 1995 Big Eight Tournament.
-Nonetheless, Boyce was drafted by the Atlanta Hawks with the 42nd pick in the second round of the 1995 NBA Draft.
-With numerous school records in tow, Boyce is remembered as one of the best players in CU history.
+Boyce, however, never enjoyed postseason play, as the 1995 Big Eight Tournament.
+Nonetheless, Boyce was His numbers placed him seventh in career scoring, drafted by the Atlanta Hawks with the 42nd pick in the sec-